 - A Social Insurance Number (SIN) or Individual Tax Number (ITN) (if you don’t have an SIN, we can help you apply for an ITN at your tax workshop).

-More information about the SIN is available on the Working in Canada page of our site.
+More information about the SIN and ITN is available on the CRA website.

 If you received scholarships or bursaries from Queen’s (or other Canadian sources), you should have:

 - T4A – Scholarship and Bursary income (Issued by Queen’s to the mailing address you have on SOLUS by the end of February, if applicable)